HOW TO MAKE MOONSHINE

 Is making moonshine illegal?

-In the United States, making moonshine is illegal, however, owning a still is not.
+In many areas of the United States, making moonshine is illegal, however, owning a still is not.
 Owning a still is perfectly fine as long as you are using it to distill water, or to make essential oils.
 Fortunately, our stills can also be used to make all of these things.

 Individuals can obtain a permit to use their still to make ethanol for fuel for their lawn mowers or to use for a commercial operation.